josemf/keystone-adapter-knex-migrations/README.md

 Database migrations allows you to iteratively build your CMS objects and implement database schema changes iteratively without having to write database DDL code by hand.

-We implement database migrations for the existing Knex database provider by extending the Knex plugin class, this guarantees every previously available feature will be present, and includes a database migrations layer on top.
+We implemented database migrations for the existing Knex database provider by extending the Knex plugin class, which guarantees every previously available feature will be present, and includes a database migrations layer on top.
 The migrations we implement are generated from the current and past Keystone list schemas, which mean you wont have to manually write any migration code.

-It provides the following commands:

 This first three commands will generate the files needed to apply a migration over your database schema.
-This files are stored in a `./compiled` folder or any folder you specify in configuration.
+This files are stored in a `./compiled` folder or any folder you specify in configuration:

 `$ npx keystone-knex migrations-create ` &mdash; Automatically generates migration files required to update the database schema according to defined lists.
 Migration files are kept in a folder.